CharReek/Project-5/README.md

 I did not complete any automated test due to time constrains.

 ### Lighthouse
+Lighthouse testing results can be found in the medai folder under Lighthouse
 ### Manual Tests
 I tested my website at all stages through out the development, that way i could pick up any issues or bugs early on.
 I did do a final Test before Submitting my project.
 This involved me going through ever aspect of the website making sure that all links go to the correct place and that nothing leads to a dead link.